 That was just one of many crimes, including 21 murders and more than 1,000 rapes of young boys and men, Panzram admitted to committing.
 Unlike charming and cunning serial killers Ted Bundy or Rodney Alcala, Panzram remained brutally honest.
 “For all of these things, I am not the least bit sorry,” he seethed in his autobiography, penned from his prison cell.
 “I hate the whole damned human race including myself.”

 But could he really be that bad?
 Yes, at least according to experts who have studied him and found that the roots of his evil could be traced back to his childhood.
-Born in 1891 to a poor farming family in Minnesota, Panzram’s father abandoned his family when he was about 8 years old.
+Minnesota, Panzram’s father abandoned his family when he was about 8 years old.
 Soon after, Panzram landed in a reform school called Red Wing for a string of burglaries.
 Red Wing schooled Panzram in sadism, punishing him with beatings and rapes, which led him to a realization: “‘The world is this shithole, and I’m going to go through the world and wreak havoc in it,’” said Harold Schechter, a true-crime writer specializing in serial killers.

 “Hurry it up, you Hoosier bastard!” he sneered at the executioner.
 “I could kill 10 men while you’re fooling around!”